HomeofNever/Principle-of-Software/answers/hw4_problem2.md

 ### GraphWrapper

-Since Graph has nearly identical test case with Graph, The strategy I use is the same, except:
+Since Graph has nearly identical test case with Graph, The strategy I use is nearly the same, except that in order to test iterator, I create a custom method to go through the iterator so that I can compare the result with the answer set.

-- I have constructed the answer/last state of the graph and use it to compare the result of Graph Wrapper

 ### Additional test